whowell1/whowell1github.io/content/en/blog/Containers.md

 **What are capabilities?**

 Capabilities give the ability to grant privileges at a granular level.
 Continuing with the Airbnb analogy, imagine if you had to ask the Airbnb host for every change you wanted to make during the stay, like adjusting to temperature or requesting the owner of Airbnb to see if you could invite additional friends over for dinner at Airbnb.
 This would take a long time and provide a frustrating experience, as you would have to wait until the host responds.
 From the host's perspective, they also want to give a great experience to their guests and not be bothered by every little change, but they want to protect their property by not having any rules.
 The decision to permit doing certain things would be up to the person's name on Airbnb as they will be the one responsible for the condition of the Airbnb.
-In this way, capabilities give the system granular control ability without being over-permissive.
+In this way, capabilities give the system granular control without being over-permissive.

 **What are Cgroups?**

 Cgroups, short for "control groups," is a feature in the Linux kernel that allows you to manage and allocate system resources, such as CPU, memory, disk I/O, and network bandwidth, among groups of processes.
 Continuing with the Airbnb analogy, cgroups ensure that one friend or a couple of friends do not use all the water or electricity and are not inconvenient to other people.

 Most modern Linux operating systems utilize Cgroup2, but there could be both cgroup1 and cgroup2 on a host.
 Cgroup2 is a more advanced implementation of cgroup1 and has additional security controls that enable newer features like rootless containers.

 **What are mandatory access controls?**